 “Honey is an amazing food that never goes bad,” Varbonova says.
 “Scientists actually found honey inside of an Egyptian tomb that was 3,000 years old and still edible.
 Some companies put an expiration date on the package, and it can become crystallized, but it will actually keep on the shelf forever.”
-Next, check out the fresh foods you shouldn’t store together.

 - Nikki Sharp, author of Meal Prep Your Way to Weight Loss and host of the podcast #Adulting